locen/Tourette-model/README.md

 ***ga_test.py***

 Shows the results of a genetic algorithm.
-Produces
+Produces:

 1. Plots of the mean firing rates of the best simulation per area
 2. Plot of the history of best scores of the GA (scoresXgenerations)
 3. Print the chosen parameters (actual scales)
 4. ASCII histogram of the parameters (scaled) of the individuals below the score threshold (over all generations)
 5. Plot histogram of the parameters (scaled) of the individuals below the score threshold (over all generations)
 6. ASCII histogram of the parameters (scaled) of the last generation individuals below the score threshold
 7. ASCII histogram of the parameters (scaled) of the last generation individuals
 8. Parameter ranges built from the current parameters, with limits built uing the standard deviations of the last population scaled times a value given in the command line (see below)
 9. Plot hystory of scores

 example: **python ga_test.py -r 0.5**